 - Active Only

-- Only show the Grease Pencil blocks attached to the current scene and the objects within it.
+- Only show the Grease Pencil data-blocks attached to the current scene and the objects within it.

 Insert Keyframe I can be used for creating blank Grease Pencil frames at a particular frame.
 It will create blank frames if Additive Drawing is disabled, otherwise it will make a copy of the active frame on that layer, and use that.

 It is possible to copy frames from one layer to another, or from object to object, using the Copy and Paste tools in the Key menu.
 Note that keyframes will be pasted into selected layers, so make sure you have a destination layer selected.